marigold-dev/training-nft-1/README.md

 Explanations:

-- the first line `#import "@ligo/fa/lib/fa2/nft/NFT.jsligo" "NFT"` imports the ligo FA library
+- the first line `#import "@ligo/fa/lib/fa2/nft/NFT.jsligo" "NFT"` imports the ligo FA library that we are going to extend.
+We will add new entrypoints the the base code.
-- `storage` definition is an extension of the imported library storage `(NFT.Ledger.t,NFT.Metadata.t,NFT.TokenMetadata.t,NFT.Operators.t,set<NFT.Storage.token_id>)`
+- `storage` definition is an extension of the imported library storage, we point to the original types keeping same naming
+  - `NFT.Ledger.t` : keep/trace ownership of tokens
+  - `NFT.Metadata.t` : tzip-16 compliance
+  - `NFT.TokenMetadata.t` : tzip-12 compliance
+  - `NFT.Operators.t` : permissions part of FA2 standard
+  - `NFT.Storage.token_id>` : cache for keys of token_id bigmap
 - `storage` has more fields to support a set of `administrators`
-- `parameter` definition is an extension of the imported library entrypoints `(NFT.transfer,NFT.balance_of,NFT.update_operators)`
+- `parameter` definition is an extension of the imported library entrypoints
+  - `NFT.transfer` : to transfer NFTs
+  - `NFT.balance_of` : to check token balance for a specific user (on this template it will return always 1)
+  - `NFT.update_operators` : to allow other users to manager our NFT
 - `parameter` has more entrypoints to allow to create nfts `Mint`
-- `parameter` has an entrypoint `AddAdministrator`to add new administrators
+- `parameter` has an entrypoint `AddAdministrator`to add new administrators.
+Administrators will be allowed to mint NFTs

 Compile the contract